 This is a basic example of Experience Optimization, however, In an enterprise environment, Experience Optimization requires a streamlined process in which different departments of the organization need to collaborate efficiently.

-How to optimize customer experience at scale
+How to optimize customer experiences at scale

 Scaling customer experience at larger organizations is often challenging.
 In such an environment, the volume of content, teams and customer data rapidly increases, fueling the need for a robust technology platform.

 - Content & assets: a central place to efficiently create, manage, design, and deliver all content and assets in your organization.
-Being a single source-of-truth, its goal is to minimize the impact of organizational silos on the optimization process.
+Being a single source of truth, its goal is to minimize the impact of organizational silos on the optimization process.

 - Data: measuring user behavior is essential to understand your customer during their journey and to follow up on experiments.
 Moreover, a record of all customer interactions (360° customer profile) is essential to enable meaningful personalization scenarios.